 Hard freeze warning in effect for a portion of East Texas

-Hard freeze warning in effect for a portion of East Texas - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
-ABC, 24/7, Telemundo - A Hard Freeze Warning is in effect for a portion of East Texas due to very cold temperatures forecast for Sunday night/Monday morning.
+Hard freeze warning in effect for a portion of East Texas - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen A Hard Freeze Warning is in effect for a portion of East Texas due to very cold temperatures forecast for Sunday night/Monday morning.
+A Hard Freeze Warning is in effect for a portion of East Texas due to very cold temperatures forecast for Sunday night/Monday morning.

 Add your comments below